two students walking outside a building on campus

 • Arrange for two letters of reference to be submitted by academicians, employers, or other persons who can attest to the applicant’s potential for success in graduate study in business.

-• Request an official ECE or WES course-by-course evaluation be sent to the Office of International Programs, unless applying through an approved partner program.
+• Request an official ECE or WES course-by-course evaluation be sent to the Office of International Admissions, unless applying through an approved partner program.

-• Request the results of a TOEFL iBT or an IELTS or a Duolingo English proficiency examination be sent to the Office of International Programs.
+• Request the results of a TOEFL iBT or an IELTS or a Duolingo English proficiency examination be sent to the Office of International Admissions.

 • Submit a completed application to the Washburn MBA Program.
 This application is completed online and is found at: www.washburn.edu/mba The application form will provide for the submission of the unofficial academic transcript and letters of reference.